Skip to main content

 Editing Workflow

-You can edit any section directly in the review interface.
-Common editing actions include:
+You can edit any section right there in the review interface.
+The edits people make most often:

-• Adding technical detail that the interview captured at a high level but the documentation requires in greater specificity
+• Adding technical detail that the interview captured at a high level but the documentation needs in much finer detail

-• Correcting nuances where the auto-fill interpretation does not perfectly match your intended meaning
+• Correcting nuances where the auto-fill reading does not quite match what you meant

 • Supplementing gaps where the confidence score flagged incomplete coverage